alex-e-leon/npm-prestige/README.md

 Updating your dependencies to all use the same semver range of packages can reduce the final bundle size of your packages.

 npm-prestige reports all duplicate dependencies that it finds installed.
 It uses `npm ls` under the hood, and only reports un-deduped packages.

+## NPM version

+Since `npm-prestige` uses npm under the hood, it has a hidden dependency on the version of npm you've globally installed.
+It works fine with all versions of npm that I've tested (`4.1.0` and up), but prints nicer output with `>4.6.0`.
+Please submit an issue if it doesn't work with a specific version of npm